 If the consultants have prior experience with your QMS software solution, they could also help you implement the best practices so that you could reap all the benefits of your eQMS.

 5. Does the Consultant Have Experience With Similar Clients?

 Smaller companies operate differently than larger companies.
-By nature, small companies, including startups must be agile, which pushes them towards greater risks due to limited funding.
+By nature, small companies, including medical device startups must be agile, which pushes them towards greater risks due to limited funding.